------------------------------

 Pin your bottom to your four sides.
 Pay special attention to your corners.
 Then sew, make sure to pivot at your corners.

-Now pin you bias tape to your bottom raw edges.
+Pin you bias tape to your bottom raw edges.
 Like above.
 And sew on.

-Now you're ready to put your cardboard into your sides.
+Place cardboard into your sides.

 Once you've done that, pin the rest of your bias tape around the top of your tote and sew.